kaiyiz/ComOT-java-python-demo/README.md

 # Load Java class file using Jpype (combinatorial OT)

 This repository contains a demo showing how to use Jpype to import Java classes.
-Here the java code is the implementation of a combinatorial optimal transport algorithm.
+Here the java code is the implementation of a combinatorial optimal transport algorithm: https://github.com/nathaniellahn/CombinatorialOptimalTransport

 ## Preparation